THE Huws Gray Alliance is the second tier of the Welsh football pyramid for clubs from north and mid-Wales.

 At the end of season 2013/14, champions Cefn Druids were promoted back to the Welsh Premier after an absence of four years.

-Caernarfon Town, Caersws, Cefn Druids, Conwy United, Flint Town United, Porthmadog and Rhayader are all former members of the Welsh Premier/League of Wales.
+Caernarfon Town, Caersws, Conwy Borough (as Conwy United), Flint Town United, Mold Alexandra, Porthmadog and Rhayader Town are all former members of the Welsh Premier/League of Wales.